 There are two paths to Common Criteria certification: Evaluation Assurance Levels (EAL) and Protection Profiles (PP).
 Each is achieved through an accredited third-party commercial testing laboratory, which tests products against standardized security requirements.

-Evaluation Assurance Levels are ratings, with seven levels of increasing stringency, based on how the product satisfies various functional and assurance security requirements.
-The CCRA has agreed that EAL1 and EAL2 evaluations are to be recognized by all participating countries, regardless of where the evaluation was completed.
+- Evaluation Assurance Levels (EAL) are ratings based on how the product satisfies various functional and assurance security requirements.
+Seven levels describe the rigor and depth of the assessment, with EAL1 being the most basic and EAL7 the most stringent.
+The CCRA has agreed that EAL1 and EAL2 evaluations are to be recognized by all participating countries regardless of where the evaluation was completed.

 When a certifying body awards a Common Criteria certificate, it asserts that the product meets the security requirements that the company specified in the related security target.
 (A security target is a set of requirements that specifies the scope of the evaluation.)
 Purchasers of certified products must review the security target to understand the assumptions made as part of the evaluation, the product's intended environment, and the security functionality that was assessed.